 - Navigate to the path: <timing computer network>/Documents/ResultsHQ/<YourCentre>/<Season>/Pack folder

-Within the folder, date-stamped folders.
+Within the folder, are date-stamped folders.
 Open up the relevant dated folder.

 Within the data folder, you will find a 'data file' which will house all of the race data that has been saved from the primary computer.
 Select this file.

 RaceHQ will now open with the race data displayed.
-You can add member names, print, upload to ResultsHQ, as you need
+You can add member names, print them, and upload them to ResultsHQ, as you need